 The IR35 fee payer, the party paying the limited company, therefore has to deduct, account for and pay to HMRC employer’s national insurance, apprenticeship levy and employee taxes and national insurance.

 They also have to enter into a new contract with the limited company and manage and support the company and it’s contractor.

 If the fee payer does not pay the appropriate taxes then HMRC can transfer the debt to any party in the supply chain including the hirer.
 It is important that the hirer is confident that a fee payer acting in this capacity is both compliant and financially secure.

 Another option for a hirer is to subcontract some or all of their work under a service contract to another organisation who then becomes the hirer.
 This new organisation would therefore be subject to the Off-payroll working legislation.
 The terms of the service contract would need to be bona fide otherwise HMRC will attack it and argue that it is a supply of labour in which case the end user hirer would still be liable for the legislation and risk.

 The hirer could employ the contractors directly.
 Although this gains control, it also puts all employment risk and payroll management with the hirer and does not align with hiring temporary resource over shorter periods.

 For these reasons it is unlikely that this option will gain any momentum.

 There will be a minority of contractors who will become permanent employees of the hirer.

 All of the inside IR35 options involve the deduction of PAYE taxes.
 It is clear from the government over the last few years that this is the direction of travel for all workers irrespective of how they are defined.
-The government clearly wants its fair share of tax revenue.
+The government wants it’s fair share of tax revenue.

-Some contractors may try to maintain their net income by using non-compliant intermediaries where there may be for example an offshore or loan scheme element.
+Some contractors may try to maintain their net income by using non-compliant intermediaries where they may, for example have an offshore or loan scheme element.
 Hirers will want to review their supply chain to ensure compliance and avoid any potential liabilities under the criminal finances act, DOTAS, intermediaries legislation and so on.